dhanyamd/video-calling/YOUTUBE_SCRIPT.md

       - "Choose based on voice quality, emotion control, or multilingual support"
     - **Voice Activity Detection (VAD)**: We're using Silero, which runs locally for privacy and low latency
   - Emphasize how easy it is to swap components: "Just change a couple lines of code"
+- **Creating Custom Plugins**:
+  - "What if you need a provider that's not built-in?
+You can create your own plugins"
+  - Show the plugin interface pattern - inherit from base classes like `STT`, `LLM`, or `TTS`
+  - Example: "Want to use a proprietary speech model?
+Create a custom STT plugin"
+  - "Need to integrate with your company's LLM?
+Build a custom LLM plugin"
+  - Plugin system ensures your custom solutions work seamlessly with LiveKit's infrastructure
+  - "This means you're never locked into specific providers - total flexibility"

 ## Section 5: Advanced Features (3-4 minutes)
-- Show the knowledge base integration
-  - Show how we've built a simple knowledge system in the backend
-  - Explain how the agent retrieves relevant information based on keywords
-  - Demonstrate how this makes the agent smarter by providing context
-- Show the Langfuse observability integration
-  - Walk through the actual Langfuse dashboard (not in our frontend)
-  - Show how we've integrated Langfuse in our backend code
-  - Explain the metrics and traces it captures
-  - Highlight how to use this data for monitoring and optimization
-- Emphasize how these additions make your application production-ready

-## Section 6: Demo - Technical Support Agent (3-4 minutes)
-- Showcase the complete application in a real-world scenario
-- Demonstrate the "CloudDash" technical support use case:
-  - Share your screen showing a fictional analytics dashboard
-  - Ask the agent for help with exporting data
-  - Show how the agent can see your screen and provide specific guidance
-  - Demonstrate how it references knowledge base information when needed
-- Highlight the business benefits:
-  - 24/7 visual support without staffing constraints
-  - Reduction in repetitive support tickets
-  - Improved customer experience through visual guidance
-  - Scalable solution for growing companies
-- Demonstrate switching between tabs
-- Discuss customization options:
-  - Different LLMs
-  - Custom prompts
-  - UI themes
-  - Additional plugins
+- **Knowledge Base System**:
+  - Show the markdown files (dashboard.md, export.md, permissions.md)
+  - Explain how the KnowledgeManager loads and formats content
+  - Demonstrate how knowledge gets injected into agent instructions
+  - Show specific troubleshooting steps that match our demo scenarios
+- **Visual Frame Processing**:
+  - Explain how agent captures frames when user speaks
+  - Show the frame selection logic (most recent, first, middle)
+  - Highlight how images are sent to GPT-4 with high detail
+- **Langfuse Observability**:
+  - Walk through the Langfuse dashboard showing actual traces
+  - Show STT, LLM, and TTS spans with timing and costs
+  - Explain how this helps optimize performance in production
+- Emphasize how these features make the agent truly production-ready

+## Section 6: Demo - Technical Support Agent (4-5 minutes)
+- Showcase the complete application with two real demo scenarios
+- **Demo Setup**:
+  - Open CloudDash (our demo analytics platform)
+  - Start LiveKit session and enable screen sharing
+  - Show the agent is ready to help

+### **Scenario 1: Widget Configuration Issue (2 minutes)**
+- **Show the problem**: Point to the broken "Performance Metrics" widget with red "ERROR: NO DATA"
+- **Ask for help**: "Can you help me fix this widget that's not working?"
+- **Agent response**: Watch agent identify the error, read the current refresh rate (1 hour), and diagnose the issue
+- **Follow guidance**: Agent guides you to click the gear icon and change refresh rate to 5 minutes
+- **Success**: Widget displays data and shows confirmation message

+### **Scenario 2: Export Size Exceeded Error (2 minutes)**
+- **Navigate to Data Export**: Show the export form with default settings
+- **Trigger the error**: Click "Generate Export" to show the size exceeded error
+- **Ask for help**: "I'm getting an export error, can you help?"
+- **Agent response**: Watch agent read the error details (25,000 rows, CSV 10,000 limit) and provide solution
+- **Follow guidance**: Agent guides you to select XLSX format instead of CSV
+- **Success**: Export succeeds with success message

+### **Key Demo Points**:
+- **Visual Problem Solving**: Agent sees and describes specific UI elements and errors
+- **Knowledge Integration**: Agent uses built-in troubleshooting guides to provide accurate solutions
+- **Step-by-step guidance**: Agent breaks down fixes into clear, actionable steps
+- **Natural interaction**: Feels like talking to a real technical support specialist

 ## Conclusion (1-2 minutes)
 - Recap what we've built